 Following feedback about homework from parents we are reviewing our homework policy across school.
 From September, we will not be sending any paper-based tasks home for Reception children.
 Instead your child will be loaned a phonics game, book or writing resource.
 They will get these one a time to be borrowed for 2-3 weeks at a time.
 When they have returned them we can send another one.
 They have been chosen to help you practise early reading and writing at home in a fun way with your child.
 They will also be given their own booklet to keep which contains all the letter sounds your child is learning in their current 'Set' and I will send an email each week to tell you which ones that we are working on.
 The aim of these booklets is to quickly go through the sounds we have done so far for revision purposes, whenever you get the chance.
-They include a picture is a girl standing next to two mountains and the phrase is 'Maisie, mountain, mountain' and a little ditty to help them learn to write the letter: 'down Maisie, over the mountain, mountain.'
+They include a picture and phrase to help your child remember the letter sound e.g. for the letter 'm' the picture is a girl standing next to two mountains and the phrase is 'Maisie, mountain, mountain' and a little ditty to help them learn to write the letter: 'down Maisie, over the mountain, mountain.'